 It was found that the transplanted MS-specific microbiome led to the loss of important immune-regulatory cells.
 It also facilitated neurodegeneration, which, the team suggested, may point to a causal link between the gut microbiome and the development of MS.

 The researchers told Medical News Today that, to their knowledge, this is the first study to look at the function of gut microbiota both in vitro and in vivo.
-Yet they acknowledge that they faced some limitations, including the restrictions of RNA sequencing, a technique they used to identify relevant bacteria.
+Yet they acknowledge that they faced some limitations, including the restrictions of

 “This is the first study in MS,” explained Dr. Baranzini, “that provides mechanistic (in vitro and in vivo) information on microbiota differences.
 One limitation is that the [RNA] sequencing is only at 16S resolution, thus we cannot identify every bacteria.
 Also, larger studies are needed to evaluate heterogeneity and eliminate confounders.”